This year’s premium mobile phone crop is better equipped and more powerful than most PCs. The phones are also more expensive.

 For most people, in most walks of life, the phone is by far the dominant device.

-Smart than your average
+Smarter than your average mobile phone

 Some still call them smartphones.
 Yet smart seems redundant when few people in rich countries carry non-smart phones.